Canon G1 X Mark II vs T6s

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Canon T6s?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon PowerShot G1 X Mark II: